cisocrgroup/OCR-Workshop/manuals/profiler-manual.md

 In ocred text in general and in ocred historical text in particular there appear to be number of words, that do not match a regular entry in a dictionary of the text's language.
 There are different explanations for these *unexplained* words.
-On possibility is, that the automatic text recognition engine made a mistake on character level and the word is a proper dictionary entry; we call these errors OCR erros.
+One possibility is, that the automatic text recognition engine made a mistake on character level and the word is a proper dictionary entry; we call these errors OCR erros.
 Another possibility is -- particular in historical texts --